-Why Dirtbusters are rated best choice for carpet, leather & upholstery cleaning in Liverpool 2017
+Why Dirtbusters are rated best choice for carpet, leather, upholstery & floor tile cleaning in Liverpool 2017

 Dirtbusters are a family run carpet and sofa cleaning company in Liverpool and not a big franchise.
 The benefit of this in the main is that we can choose any cleaning products we feel are suitable for the job at hand.
 We also don’t have the expensive franchise fee’s that get passed onto the customer.
 We are members of ‘TACCA‘ – The Approved Carpet Cleaners Assosiacion.

 We strive to supply a superior deep cleaning, fast drying carpet, sofa, rug and leather cleaning service at a sensible price.

 Eco friendly – detergent free cleaning solutions are used in order to provide you with a top quality safe clean that ‘doesn’t cost the earth’.

 Quite often we are asked if we use Pure steam to clean carpets or upholstery.
 Well we don’t – as this will only cause damage.
 Delicate wool carpets as an example will be damaged irreversibly with pure steam, and fabric will show damage with the pile being set in the wrong direction with the steam partially melting the fibres.